-Information concerning the static pool performance data of previous FFELP consolidation student loan securitizations of the sponsor may be obtained through the following procedure: first, go to the sub-administrator's Internet site, which is http://www.citimortgagembs.com; second, click on the "Reg AB" bar located on the left hand side of the window titled "MBS Investor Information"; third, choose "SLC" from the dropdown menu titled "Shelf"; and fourth, choose "SLCSLT 2008-1."
-This website presents the static pool performance data of the sponsor's previous securitizations involving student loans in the form of published charts.
+Information concerning the static pool performance data of previous FFELP consolidation student loan securitizations of the sponsor may be obtained through the following procedure: first, go to the administrator's Internet site, which is http://phx.corporate-ir.net/phoenix.zhtml?c=76208&p=irol-presentations; and second, click on the "XLS" file linked to the row named "SLCSLT 2009-2."
+This website presents the static pool performance data of the sponsor's previous securitizations involving consolidation student loans in the form of published charts.
 The information presented with respect to pools that were established prior to January 1, 2006 is not to be deemed a part of this prospectus supplement, the accompanying base prospectus or the related registration statement.
-We caution you that this pool of trust student loans may not perform in a similar manner to student loans in other issuing entities.
+We caution you that this pool of consolidation student loans may not perform in a similar manner to consolidation student loans in other issuing entities.